Kilonova24/Novafield/README.md

 * 19 mod added weapons (with balance patches)
 * Hundreds of new immersive clothing items (NPCs wear them too)
 * Lore Friendly Ship Part Mods (Stroud Premium Edition, Varuun Technical Institute, Hopetech Ship Hab Expansion, and many more)
-* I could keep going but these are the highlights.
-Novafield tries to fully immerse you in the game.
+* A modlist that tries to fully immerse you in the game.

 Below are the mods that form the foundation of the collection.